WsCandy/zRS4/README.md

-zRS - v4.1.1
+zRS - v4.1.2
 =====

 zRS is a responsive javascript slider that can be implemented onto your web pages.
 It is backwards compatable to IE9.

-Version `4.1.1` fixes some minor bugs with the slide transition.
+Version `4.1.2` changes `package.json` configuration slightly.

 Initialisation
 ---